JolanAklin/NetickChatSystem/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ## Important notes
 Only Scripts with the MIT License are the one that have the MIT License header on it.
-Other scripts are the property of their creator (Chat.cs, Client.cs, EventHandler.cs are created by me.
+Other scripts are the property of their creator (Chat.cs, Client.cs, EventHandler.cs, HUDdisplay.cs, Displays.cd are created by me.
 But you can use them as you will).
 ### Disclaimer
 This project is not affiliated nor endorsed by Netick.